springmarks/End-to-End-Multi-Scale-Self-Attention-Network/README.md

 # RSIE

 ## Citation
-If you use this code, please cite:
+If you use this code, please cite artical:
 **《Enhancing Synthetic Speech Detection with an End-to-End Multi-Scale Self-Attention Network》**
 *The Visual Computer*, 2025.